CSAIL-LivingLab/bigdawg_2a/README.md

 	$/home/gridsan/groups/istcdata/technology/sstore2016/runsstorebigdawg.sh

-2. For screen 4, you need to have Tupleware running:
+2. For screen 4b, you need to have Tupleware running:

    $./tupleware -s  http://172.16.4.52:8181/bigdawg/query -p 9999

+3. For Screen 4a, you need to have macrobase running:
+/home/gridsan/groups/istcdata/technology/macrobase/macrobase/bin/server.sh conf/istc_demo.yaml

 ##Current Places where things are running: